-Head of French: Mrs. T. Roberts
+Head of French: Ms Tina Roberts

-The Department currently runs a joint French and German Year 8 trip to Alsace (staff contact Mrs T. Roberts) and an exchange trip to Bamberg in Year 10/11 (staff contact Mr. O. Acs).
-We also aim to take pupils to Business Language Champions events in the region whenever possible.
+The Department has run a joint French and German Year 8 trip to Alsace (staff contact Ms T. Roberts) and an exchange trip to Bamberg in Year 10/11 (staff contact Mr. O. Acs).
+These trips are currently under review.
+We also aim to take students to Business Language Champions events in the region whenever possible.